shenwei356/brename/README.md

   -k, --kv-file string            tab-delimited key-value file for replacing key with value when using "{kv}" in -r (--replacement)
-  -l, --list                      only list paths that match pattern -a, --list-abs                  list absolute path, using along with -l/--list -s, --list-sep string           separater for list of found paths (default "\n")
+  -l, --list                      only list paths that match pattern -a, --list-abs                  list absolute path, using along with -l/--list -s, --list-sep string           separator for list of found paths (default "\n")
       --max-depth int             maximum depth for recursive search (0 for no limit) --nr-width int              minimum width for {nr} in flag -r/--replacement. e.g., formating "1" to "001" by --nr-width 3 (default 1)
       --only-dir                  only rename directories